Improve Integration Data Quality

 Most businesses, globally, are currently caught in a perfect storm of challenges and opportunities related to digital transformation, customer experience (CX) improvement, and exploiting emerging technologies ? in particular artificial intelligence (AI) and smart automation.

-There?s a lot of blame being thrown around ? to explain why ITSM-tool customer ambitions and expectations haven?t been met ? but are we collectively missing something by blaming the tool?
+Blame is thrown around to explain why ITSM-tool ambitions and expectations are not met.
+Are we missing something by blaming the tool?